maixnor/wu-quartz/content/semester 3/Economic Experiments.md

 	- disprove a wrong/weak work
 	- gather further evidence for an insight

+# Rules
+- no deception
+	- unless you are in marketing
+- real financial incentives, whenever possible

 # Terminology
 ## Important
 - control: the change between 2 groups